asciiscry3r/mksscryertower.quest/content/category/MirgorodCrimes.rst

 But nearby radio/microwave stations and surveillance most dangerous and most effective weapon against you.

 And fucking ukraine(and some others) shit(some people) say - if you IT guy then you must be under control.
+And, fucking motherfucker, enable AMT for us and shut down firewalls.

 ################################################################